ralfthewise/Backbone.DeepModelBinder/README.md

         },

         model: <Author Backbone.Model>,
-        modelBinder: <Backbone.ModelBinder used to bind the end of the chain ('name' and 'email' attributes)>,
+        modelBinder: <Backbone.ModelBinder used to bind the end/leaf of the chain ('name' and 'email' attributes)>,

         'bindings': {
           'name': '.first-comment-author',